MansfieldTX-MattR/granicus-archiver/doc/source/granicus-setup.rst

   This is a very basic (and ugly) table, but it isn't meant to be seen by the public.
-It has data attributes embedded in the HTML that the archiver will use later on.
+It has data attributes embedded in the HTML that the archiver will use later on in the :ref:`configuration section <config-granicus-data-url>`.